Romney's remarks on limiting tax deductions draw fire

 “He’s entitled to, I think, focus on the ideas he’s actually proposed,” said Jim Talent, a former Missouri senator and frequent Romney surrogate told reporters on the conference call.

-The Obama campaign and the Democratic National Committee, used Romney’s comments to the conservative crowd in Florida to question his credibility.
+The Obama campaign and the Democratic National Committee used Romney’s comments to the conservative crowd in Florida to question the Republican’s credibility.

+Some Democrats focused on Romney’s reluctance to reveal details about his vast fortune or specifics for what he would do as president.

 In Washington and beyond, Romney’s comments set off discussions - and warnings - about the potential cost and impact of the tax measures he suggested.